wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 ### Recreational number theory

-I study numbers like 111, 123, and 12321.
-Whether they are prime, etc.
+I study numbers like 111, 123, and 12321, e.g., whether they are prime or not.

 Keywords: repdigits, repunits, palindromic numbers, reverse of a number, concatenation of numbers, regex